Axdityxa/PGLife/README.md

-# PG Life - A Comprehensive Platform for PG Accommodations
+# PGLife - A Comprehensive Platform for PG Accommodations

 PG Life is a full-stack web application designed to help users find suitable PG accommodations quickly and efficiently.
 Whether you're a student or a working professional, PG Life offers features to streamline your PG search process.